ryjm/habitrpg.el/README.md

 habitrpg.el
 ===============

 Quick hack to integrate org-mode and habitrpg.
 Very much a work in progress.
-It's a bit slow and triggers after a TODO state change in org-mode (so you need to have an intermediary stage between TODO and DONE, like NEXT, or just give habitrpg-add a keybinding).
+Triggers after a TODO state change in org-mode (so you need to have an intermediary stage between TODO and DONE, like NEXT, or just give habitrpg-add a keybinding).

 Tag (in org-mode) your habits and dailys with `hrpghabit`, `hrpgdaily`, and `hrpgreward` to get them in the right category.

 Installation
 ------------

-Install pyhabit (https://github.com/xeross/pyhabit) using pip

-    pip install git+git://github.com/xeross/pyhabit
-    pip install git+git://github.com/xeross/pyhabit-cli

-Add this to your .emacs
+Add to your .emacs:

-	(require 'habitrpg)
-	(add-to-list 'process-environment "HABIT_USER_ID=putidhere")
-	(add-to-list 'process-environment "HABIT_API_KEY=putkeyhere")
+    (setq habitrpg-api-user "ID HERE")
+    (setq habitrpg-api-token "TOKEN HERE")

 Add these hooks if you want it to trigger after a state change, otherwise just add keybindings for them instead.